centreon/centreon-broker/doc/en/release_notes/broker20.04.rst

 TCP connector
 =============
 The tcp connector should also be largely improved.
 It is multithreaded now and this should improve its performances.
+A new field in the broker configuration file allows to set how many threads run in the pool.

 TCP connections
 ===============